-where the inequality is due to~\eqref{eq:1dic_2} and to the continuity of~$\ell_O$ and $\o$ is a modulus of continuity which depends on the constant~$K$ of~\eqref{eq:1dic_2} and on the modulus of continuity of~$\ell_O$.
-Moreover, we observe that the definition of~$H_O$ guarantees
+where the inequality is due to~\eqref{eq:1dic_2} and to the continuity of~$\ell_O$, and where $\o$ is a modulus of continuity depending on the constant $K$ in \eqref{eq:1dic_2} and on the modulus of continuity of $\ell_O$.
+On the other hand, the definition of $H_O$ guarantees